Evidence Level

 What is the recommended dosage of L-Citrulline?

-The clinically studied dose for L-Citrulline is 3–6 g/day L-citrulline or 6–8 g/day citrulline malate (2:1 ratio) 30–60 minutes pre-exercise; higher doses (8–10 g/day) used in some performance studies.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 3–6 g/day L-citrulline or 6–8 g/day citrulline malate (2:1 ratio) 30–60 minutes pre-exercise; higher doses (8–10 g/day) used in some performance studies Always follow the product label and check with a healthcare provider for personal advice.